Canal threats and a hotel battle: Trump’s long, weird history with Panama

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Donald Trump rattled North American diplomatic relations over the weekend with a threat to retake the Panama Canal, two-and-a-half decades after the U.S. transfered control of the vital global trade route to Panama.
+Donald Trump rattled North American diplomatic relations over the weekend with a threat to retake the Panama Canal, two and a half decades after the US transferred control of the vital global trade route to Panama.

-In a series of posts on Truth Social, the president-elect accused the country of “ripping off” America.
+In a series of posts on Truth Social, the president-elect accused the country of “ripping off” the US.

 The dispute over the canal is just the latest chapter of Trump drama in Panama.

-Before and throughout his first term in the White House, a high-profile Trump hotel project in the country was a seemingly unending source of scandal and financial issues, ranging from a partner’s bankruptcy to money laundering allegations to long-running legal battles.
+Before and throughout his first term in the White House, a high-profile Trump hotel project in the country was a seemingly unending source of scandal and financial problems, ranging from a partner’s bankruptcy to money-laundering allegations to long-running legal battles.

-Even in these early days, the project seemed doomed, with one of Trump’s partners defaulting on debts soon after the tower opened and later filing for bankruptcy.
+Even in the early days, the project seemed doomed, with one of Trump’s partners defaulting on debts soon after the tower opened and later filing for bankruptcy.

-Subsequent investigations from news outlets alleged that one of the main brokers who sold units in the tower, Alexandre Ventura Nogueira, met repeatedly with Ivanka Trump while working on the project and did business with organized crime figures who may’ve used the properties for money laundering, earning the tower the nickname “Narco-a-Lago,” a play on the Trump Mar-a-Lago estate in Florida.
+Subsequent investigations from news outlets alleged that one of the main brokers who sold units in the tower, Alexandre Ventura Nogueira, met repeatedly with Ivanka Trump while working on the project and did business with organized crime figures who may have used the properties for money-laundering, earning the tower the nickname “Narco-a-Lago,” a play on Trump’s Mar-a-Lago estate in Florida.

 The company told Reuters it “never had any contractual relationship or significant dealings” with Nogueira.

-Nogueira fled Panama on bail while awaiting unrelated fraud charges, and spoke to reporters as a fugitive in disguise in Europe.
+Nogueira fled Panama on bail while awaiting trial on unrelated fraud charges, and spoke to reporters as a fugitive in disguise in Europe.

 At one point, as Ocean Club condo owners objected to the Trump team’s management practices and sought to fire the company, accusing them of overspending and taking excessive bonuses.
-Trump responded by suing, demanding $75 million for wrongful termination.
+Trump responded by suing, demanding $75m for wrongful termination.

 The litigation was settled in 2016 – the same year Trump was elected president – but the drama around the tower didn’t end there.

+“President Trump removed himself from his multi-billion-dollar real estate empire to run for office and forewent his government salary, becoming the first President to actually lose net worth while serving in the White House,” Karoline Leavitt, a spokesperson for the Trump-Vance transition team, told The Independent in a statement.
+“Unlike most politicians, President Trump didn’t get into politics for profit – he’s fighting because he loves the people of this country and wants to make America great again.”

-In 2017, businessman Orestes Fintiklis bought hundreds of units inside the hotel-condo portion of the building for between $20 million and $25 million from one of the tower’s bankrupt developers, making him controlling owner.
+In 2017, businessman Orestes Fintiklis bought hundreds of units inside the hotel-condo portion of the building for between $20m and $25m from one of the tower’s bankrupt developers, making him the controlling owner.
 He helped lead owners of units in the building in calls to sever their relationship with the Trump companies managing the development.

-The Trump Organization accused Fintiklis of violating the terms of his original acquisition deals for the units, sayng he agreed not to interfere in the Trump team’s management of the hotel.
+The Trump Organization accused Fintiklis of violating the terms of his original acquisition deals for the units, saying he agreed not to interfere in the Trump team’s management of the hotel.

 By the following year, as Fintiklis sought to assume what he argued was majority ownership of the tower, shoving matches broke out between his employees and remaining Trump Organization staff.
 In one incident, the Trump team allegedly barred the new owners from entering a room with computer servers and CCTV monitors, prompting the owners group to allegedly shut off power to the room.

-Fintiklis accused the Trump companies of shredding documents and building hasty walls to lock the new owners out of certain areas, while the Trump Organization accused the Fintiklis group of “thug-like, mob-style tactics.”
+Fintiklis accused the Trump companies of shredding documents and hastily building walls to lock the new owners out of certain areas, while the Trump Organization accused the Fintiklis group of “thug-like, mob-style tactics.”

-In a 2018 suit filed in New York federal court and amended multiple times since, Fintiklis and his company Ithaca Capital parners accused Trump companies managing the Panama tower of “intentionally evading taxes” related to their role overseeing the development, allegedly saddling the new owners with millions in liability once an alleged 2018 audit uncovered the shortfall, the suit claimed.
+In a 2018 suit filed in New York federal court and amended multiple times since, Fintiklis and his company Ithaca Capital Partners accused Trump companies managing the Panama tower of “intentionally evading taxes” related to their role overseeing the development, allegedly saddling the new owners with millions in liability when an alleged 2018 audit uncovered the shortfall, the suit claimed.

 Later filings accused the Trump managers of understating employee salaries to reduce potential social security tax payments and painting the building’s finances in a “false light” before Fintiklis was bought in, which the company denied and called “completely false.”